Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Conclusion

-In conclusion, a fast and accurate implementation of high energy CDR modeling in SPECT imaging that uses 1D convolutions and rotations was developed, and tested on $^{225}$Ac reconstructions.
-The technique was implemented using the open source reconstruction library PyTomography, and was shown to speed up reconstruction times by more than a factor of two compared to conventional, 2D convolution based methods.
-Furthermore, the 1D-R method yielded near identical results to the 2D method, and the small differences were insignificant compared to the differences between reconstructions of separate noise realizations.
+In conclusion, a computationally efficient implementation of high energy CDR modeling in SPECT imaging was developed and tested on ${}^{177}$Lu, ${}^{131}$I, and $^{225}$Ac reconstructions.
+The technique was implemented using the open source reconstruction library PyTomography, and was shown to speed up reconstruction times by more than a factor of two compared to conventional, 2D convolution based methods ($272.0$ s vs.\ $704.0$ s for patient data).
+Furthermore, the proposed 1DR-MC method yielded near identical results to the reference 2D-MC approach, and the small differences for ${}^{225}$Ac were insignificant compared to the differences between reconstructions of separate noise realizations.
 The SPECTPSFToolbox python library was developed and publicly shared to permit others in the nuclear medicine community to develop custom isotope/collimator PSF models for use in the open-source reconstruction library PyTomography.